 On his Test debut in the drawn first Test against South Africa at Birmingham in 1899, he failed to created an impression, managing only 12 and 1.
 He did not take further part in the series, but was included for the tour of New Zealand that winter, where he was the leading run-scorer with 358 runs, including his maiden hundred (117) in the third Test at Auckland.

 In the summer of 1930, batting at number four, he went on to emulate his uncle by smashing 173 in the first innings of his first Ashes Test, which was the second Test of the series at Lord’s.
 He also scored 48 in the second innings.

-Incidentally, here too the result was a defeat for England as Australia chased down the target of 72 losing three wickets, after having made 729/6 (Don Bradman 254) in the first innings.
+Incidentally, here too the result was a defeat for England as Australia chased down the target of 72 losing three wickets, after having made an imposing 729/6 (Don Bradman 254) in the first innings.